shihtzu299/escrow-backendBot/README.md

 **Empowering African talent and global clients with secure, transparent, and innovative freelance tools.**

-AfriLlance provides secure payments and instant paylinks for the on-chain economy.
-Send, receive, and protect stablecoin payments across Base and BNB Chain.
-Whether you need trusted escrow for freelance payments or simple links for everyday funds transfer.
-It combines:

 - **AfriLance Escrow** — secure on-chain payments using USDT/USDC with revision cycles, IPFS proofs, and oracle-mediated disputes.
-- **Afrilance Paylinks** is a decentralized payment link system built on Base that enables instant stablecoin payments through simple, shareable links.
 - **Blockchain foundation** — trustless, low-fee infrastructure on BNB Chain & Base.

 Live on TESTNET: [https://afrilance.xyz ](https://testnet.afrilance.xyz/)